jasonlewis/enhanced-router/README.md

 The above example would trigger the `auth` filter first and then move on to the `csrf` filter if the matched route was within that group.

-Because of type hinting in the Laravel 4 router it was difficult to remove the blank array from the first parameter.
+Because of type hinting in the Laravel 4 router it's difficult to remove the empty array from the first parameter.
 If you aren't using a prefix or subdomain routing then you can use the new `bunch` method.

 ```php
 Route::bunch(function()